-During lunch, students are to stay in the cafeteria, snack bar area, student store area, or in the library.
+During lunch, students are to stay in the cafeteria, snack bar area, academic or F/A's bldg. breezeways, picnic area to the east of the F/As bldg., or in the library.
 Students may only be in the academic buildings during lunch with a pass for an appointment with a specific teacher.
 Students outside of the designated areas may be subject to disciplinary action.